Qiskit/qiskit-ibm-runtime/docs/migrate_from_ibmq.rst

 Introduction
 ============

-The classes related with Qiskit Runtime that used to be included in ``qiskit-ibmq-provider`` are now part of ``qiskit-ibm-runtime``.
-Before, the provider used to populate the ``qiskit.providers.ibmq.runtime`` namespace with objects for Qiskit Runtime that now live in the ``qiskit_ibm_runtime`` module.
+The classes related to Qiskit Runtime that used to be included in ``qiskit-ibmq-provider`` are now part of ``qiskit-ibm-runtime``.
+Before, the provider used to populate the ``qiskit.providers.ibmq.runtime`` namespace with objects for Qiskit Runtime.
+These now live in the ``qiskit_ibm_runtime`` module.

 Changes in Class name and location
 ==================================